-Autoimmune hepatitis appears to be increasing in incidence as a part of the general increase in immune mediated and allergic diseases resulting from decreasing infectious disease with mounting antibiotics use globally.
-Some antibiotics like nitrofuranotin, minocycline and coamoxyclav can induce autoimmune hepatitis by themselves and some antibiotic associated drug induced liver disease (DILI) may resemble autoimmune hepatitis.
-The standard treatment of autoimmune hepatitis is with steroids with/without azathioprine.
-Mycophenolate mofetil is a second line drug.
-Substantial advances in treatment of autoimmune cholangiopathies has been achieved with PPAR α agonist bezafibrate, FXR agonist OCA and recombinant FGF 19 (which alter bile acid synthesis along with antifibrogenic effect[22], see below) and drugs inhibiting intestinal apical sodium-dependent bile acid transporter (linerixibat, maralixibat, odevixibat)[23]. in addition to bile acid resins and UDCA.
+Autoimmune hepatitis appears to be increasing in incidence as a part of the general increase in immune mediated and allergic diseases resulting from decreasing infectious diseases with mounting antibiotics use globally.
+Some antibiotics like nitrofuranotin, minocycline and coamoxyclav can induce autoimmune hepatitis by themselves and some antibiotic-associated drug induced liver disease (DILI) may resemble autoimmune hepatitis.
+The standard treatment of autoimmune hepatitis is steroids with/without azathioprine.
+Mycophenolate mofetil is a second-line drug.
+Substantial advances in treatment of autoimmune cholangiopathies has been achieved with PPAR α agonist bezafibrate, FXR agonist OCA and recombinant FGF 19, which alter bile acid synthesis along with antifibrogenic effect[22],and drugs inhibiting intestinal apical sodium-dependent bile acid transporter (linerixibat, maralixibat, odevixibat)[23], in addition to bile acid resins and UDCA.
 Combinations of such enterohepatic with cholehepatic and/or anti-fibrotic drugs could result in synergistic/additive effects in decreasing the fibrosis along with the pruritus.

 ADVANCES IN DIAGNOSIS

-Non invasive biomarkers of CLD (patented ones like fibrotest, fibrometer, Hepascore, ELF model and non patented ones like FIB 4 index, APRI, BARD, NFS) and elastography (fibroscan, MRE, point SWE, 2D-SWE, 3D Velacur™) or their combination (MEFIB, MAST, FAST) have been investigated across the whole spectrum of NAFLD to delineate the stage as well as correlating genes with liver fat, enzymes and fibrosis[24].
-Novel ones like computerised tomography (CT) scan with objective measures of liver nodularity and shunts, multiparametric magnetic resonance imaging (MRI) (iron corrected T1, cT1), extracellular vesicles, microbiome (stool microbial profiles), biomarker for extracellular matrix remodelling (TGF-β, MMP, TIMP)[25-27] are being investigated.
-Graph convolution networks (a deep learning technique) is being tested for quantitative assessment of fibrosis[28].
+Non-invasive biomarkers of CLD (patented ones such as fibrotest, fibrometer, Hepascore, ELF model and non-patented ones such as FIB 4 index, APRI, BARD, and NFS) and elastography (fibroscan, MRE, point SWE, 2D-SWE, 3D Velacur™) or their combinations (MEFIB, MAST, FAST) have been investigated across the whole spectrum of NAFLD to delineate the stage as well as correlating genes with liver fat, enzymes and fibrosis[24].
+Novel ones like computed tomography (CT) scan with objective measures of liver nodularity and shunts, multiparametric magnetic resonance imaging (MRI) (iron corrected T1, cT1), extracellular vesicles, microbiome (stool microbial profiles), biomarkers for extracellular matrix remodeling (TGF-β, MMP, TIMP)[25-27] are being investigated.
+Graph convolution networks (a deep learning technique) are being tested for quantitative assessment of fibrosis[28].

 GENETIC FACTORS IN CLD

-Genetic factors are important in progression of all forms of CLD (ALD, NAFLD, metabolic associated fatty liver disease, chronic hepatitis) including HCC with interplay of genes involved in glucose, lipid and iron metabolism, insulin signalling, oxidative stress, inflammatory pathways and fibrogenesis.
+Genetic factors are important in progression of all forms of CLD (ALD, NAFLD, metabolic-associated fatty liver disease, and chronic hepatitis) including HCC with interplay of genes involved in glucose, lipid and iron metabolism, insulin signaling, oxidative stress, inflammatory pathways and fibrogenesis.
 Most reliable fatty liver genes include PNPLA3, TM6SF2, HSD17B13, GCKR and MBOAT7 (associated with increased liver fat, NASH, cirrhosis, HCC).
-The evidence for others like MARC1, GPAM, APOE, ALDH1B, PCKS7, SERPINA1, HNF1A etc are less robust.
+The evidence for others like MARC1, GPAM, APOE, ALDH1B, PCKS7, SERPINA1, HNF1A, etc. is less robust.
 Rare variants like APOB and MTTP are associated with an increased risk of fat accumulation leading to HCC while protecting at the same time against dyslipidemia and cardiovascular risk[24].
-Polygenetic risk score [with/without clinical risk markers] are being investigated to stratify disease risk e.g., PNPLA3 and TM6SF2 can become a reason for HCC surveillance whilst giving protection from cardiovascular complications[29] It can also help in proper drug selection.
-Genetic therapies in CLD include gene silencing approaches (PNPLA3, HSD17B13), CRISPR/Cas9-based approaches[30] (which alter responsible genes) and modulating genes involved in liver regeneration.
+Polygenetic risk scores (with/without clinical risk markers) are being investigated to stratify disease risk, e.g., PNPLA3 and TM6SF2 can become a reason for HCC surveillance whilst giving protection from cardiovascular complications[29] It can also help in proper drug selection.
+Genetic therapies in CLD include gene silencing approaches (PNPLA3, HSD17B13), CRISPR/Cas9-based approaches[30], which alter responsible genes and modulating genes involved in liver regeneration.

 ACUTE HEPATITIS